 Non-injectable medications include: pills/tablets/capsules, liquids, inhalers (through nose or mouth), nasal spray, eye drops, ear drops, topical creams/ointments/lotions, vaginal/ rectal creams or suppositories.

-All CRMA 24-hour students are responsible for understanding the full Maine CRMA Curriculum, beginning with the Introduction section.
-Think of the curriculum as the official manual or student textbook.
+All CRMA 24-hour students are responsible for understanding the full Maine CRMA textbook,

 Job roles, workplace rules/regs infection control, vital signs